otaskopru/Portfolio/README.md

 # Portfolio
 This is the portfolio of Orhan Taskopru.
 It contains several programming  projects from the study Information Sciences and from Coursera courses.
+This portfolio is a continious project, so some files might not be finished or up to date.